-Menopause is a natural phenomena in all women's lives.
+Menopause is an inevitable natural phenomenon in all women's lives.
 Menopause means the end of menstruation (periods).
 Average age of menopause is 52, but it can happen earlier or later.
 Menopause actually means "last period" and the term perimenopause refers to the time period before and after menstruation stops.
 Perimenopause can last for years, and symptoms commonly occur between 45-55 yrs.
-Menopause occurs because the ovaries no longer produce eggs or hormones, as at that time in a woman's life, she no longer wants or needs to get pregnant!
-Many women think they cannot fall pregnant in the perimenopause, but they can.
-Late unplanned pregnancy can be a shock and distressing to deal with, so there is a special approach for women who are in their later reproductive years, who still need contraception.
+Symptoms can be life changing, both physically and emotionally.
+Historically, women have suffered in silence, thinking that the inconveniences of maturity were unchangeable.

 If you have poor pelvic floor tone or urinary incontinence (urge or stress or mixed) we can help improve your quality of life with individualised management.

 Come and see us and start the conversation…